CUHK Medical Centre

-CUHK Medical Centre (香港中文大學醫院) is a non-profit, private teaching hospital located on the campus of the Chinese University of Hong Kong (CUHK) in Ma Liu Shui, Sha Tin District, New Territories, Hong Kong.
+CUHK Medical Centre (香港中文大學醫院; CUHKMC) is a non-profit, private teaching hospital located on the campus of the Chinese University of Hong Kong (CUHK) in Ma Liu Shui, Sha Tin District, New Territories, Hong Kong.
 It is the first hospital in Hong Kong to be developed as a "smart hospital", integrating advanced digital technologies across patient care and hospital operations.
 The hospital officially commenced operations with limited services on 6 January 2021.

 History

 Background

 In his 2008 Policy Address, then Chief Executive of Hong Kong Donald Tsang announced that the Government of Hong Kong was identifying sites for the development of new private hospitals.

 In December 2009, the government invited expressions of interest for hospital development on plots located in Wong Chuk Hang, Tseung Kwan O, Tai Po, and Lantau Island.

 In March 2010, the Chinese University of Hong Kong submitted a non-committal expression of interest for the Tai Po site.
 Although the university later developed a detailed proposal, it withdrew from the tender process in 2012, citing a lack of consensus with its potential partner regarding terms of collaboration.

 Subsequently, CUHK initiated plans to construct a non-profit teaching hospital on its own campus in Ma Liu Shui.
 A formal proposal was submitted to the government in 2014.